Understanding DevOps and DORA Metrics: Transforming Software Development and Delivery

 Deployment Frequency

-It monitors how often changes to the code are pushed to production.
+Deployment Frequency measures how often changes to the code are pushed to production.
 Greater deployment frequency is an indication of increased agility and the ability to respond quickly to market demands.
 How often, in a specific time period, code updates are pushed to the production environment.
 A team can respond to client input, enhance their product, and supply new features and repairs faster with a greater Deployment Frequency.

 Why Deployment Frequency is important?